 Ilulissat Kangerlua Greenland

-The Ilulissat Icefjord (Ilulissat Kangerlua in Greenlandic) is a UNESCO World Heritage Site and the mouth of Sermeq Kujalleq, one of the fastest and most productive glaciers in the world outside Antarctica.
-The glacier produces around 20–40 billion tonnes of ice per year.
-The icebergs that calve from it are enormous — some tower 80–100 metres above the waterline, which means three to four times as much ice again below the surface — and they jam up in the fjord before eventually floating south into Baffin Bay.
-From the viewing path above the fjord, you look down on a landscape of broken white ice filling a fjord approximately 40km long and 6km wide.
+The name means “icebergs” in Greenlandic.
+That is not a coincidence.
+Ilulissat, the third-largest town in Greenland with around 4,600 people, sits at 69 degrees north on the west coast and exists in productive tension with a glacier that does not slow down for tourists or anything else.
+Sermeq Kujalleq, the glacier at the head of the Ilulissat Icefjord, produces roughly 20 to 40 billion tonnes of ice per year.
+Some of the icebergs that calve from it tower 80 to 100 metres above the waterline – meaning three to four times as much again below the surface – and they jam up in the fjord before slowly floating south into Baffin Bay.
+From the viewing path above the fjord, you look down on broken white ice filling a channel approximately 40 kilometres long and 6 kilometres wide.
+This is the view.
+It is a good view.

 Getting There